Mershops Galleria at Sunset: Features and tenants

 The mall initially had a southwestern theme and skylights.
 Frommer's described it as the "most aesthetically pleasing" of the Las Vegas Valley's malls.
 The 600-seat food court, decorated with chess-piece topiaries, included 12 eateries, such as Cinnabon, Dairy Queen, and Hot Dog on a Stick.
 The mall also had two full-service restaurants.
 The parking lot contained 6,000 spaces, and valet parking was offered at the time of the mall's opening.

-In 2002, the Galleria added 13 retailers in a $20 million expansion.
-The project included the addition of a new anchor tenant, Galyan's, marking its first store in the state.
-Mervyn's closed in 2009, and became a Kohl's.
-Henderson Libraries opened a branch inside the mall later that year.
-The 2013 renovation included the addition of a two-floor H&M store, which was added due to popular demand.
-Other notable retailers have included Abercrombie & Fitch, Buckle, Coach, Forever 21, and Victoria's Secret.